vinit2023/EthVote.github.io/README.md

 - A voter can cast their vote only once.
 After which, the voter’s automatically logged out.
 - Same process continiues for many more votters irrespective of their voting wards.
 - Vote count for each candidate is displayed on the portal, next to the candidate.
+- explorer and api of Blockscout is used as integration

 ## Advantages
 - No Voter’s ID required as a user's validity (age: 18+) is determined using the Aadhaar